kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Amazon deliberately broke this functionality in their ColorSoft in order to
 discourage you from reading non Amazon books on their devices.
-See `this form
+See `this forum
 thread <https://www.mobileread.com/forums/showthread.php?t=364350>`__ for
 details.
 The only known workaround is to send the books as "Personal documents"
 to the Kindle which will fix the covers not showing up but break other features